-228. Manner in Which Children's Work Affect Them: The child labour was thought to affect adversely children's ability to concentrate as 45% teachers shared this opinion.
-Another 35% teachers also thought that children's ability to perform practical work was also affected.
-Those who thought children's ability to memorize was also affected were relatively smaller in proportion (15%).
+223. The Manner in Which Children's Work Affect Them Adversely: The child labour was thought to affect children's ability to concentrate as 61.1 % teachers shared this opinion.
+Another 27.8 percent teachers also thought that children's behaviors in class effected, while those who thought children's behavior outside class and performance in practical work was affected were 5.6 percent each.

-Percentage Distribution of Teachers' Perception by the Manner in which Children's Work Affect Them Adversely
+Percentage Distribution of Teachers' Perception by The Manner in which Children's Work Effect Them Adversely

-- 229. Kind of Support Given by the School to Working Children: Schools provided teaching support was the most frequent response (50.0%).
-Exactly 21.4% responses came in favour of the categories "psychological support and emotional support", and "financial support". - 230.
-Psychological Hazards of Work Facing Children: Of those who thought work caused psychological problems for children, 50% mentioned the milder kind of problem "lack of confidence".
-Another 5% said they feel "shyness", and 5% gave a variety of reasons categorized under the "others" category.
-The remaining 40% respondents mentioned severe problems such as depression. - 231.
-Physical Hazards Facing Working Children: Of various kinds of possible physical hazards, frequent illness was most frequently (65%) mentioned by the teachers.
-Injury was mentioned by 25% as a possible physical hazard.
-Permanent disability was perceived to be a threat only by 10%.
+- 224. The Kind of Support Given by the School to Working Children: Schools provided financial or other support was the most frequent response 42.9 percent each, followed by teaching support (14.3 percent) - 225.
+Psychological Hazards of Work Facing Children: Of those who thought work caused psychological problems for children 68.4 percent mentioned children feeling depressed while lack of confidence and shyness were reported by 15.8 percent and 5.3 percent respectively.
+The remaining 40% respondents mentioned severe problems such as depression. - 226.
+Physical Hazards Facing Working Children: Of various kinds of possible physical hazards frequent illness was mentioned by 55.6 percent followed by permanent disability (11.1%) and injured (5.6 percent)

-Percentage Distribution of Children by Physical Hazards Faced by them
+Percentage Distribution of Teachers' Perception by Physical Hazards Faced by Children

-- 232. Teachers' Perceptions about Reasons for Children's Dropout: When asked what were the most common reason's for children's drop-outs, a striking proportion of 90% thought the principal reason was that teachers physically punished students.
-The remaining 10% thought that the primary reason was that teachers ignored students.
-Both signify the need to make schools more attractive and teachers less intimidating.
-It was interesting to note that the proportion of dropout children who mentioned "teachers treated badly" as one of the reasons for leaving school was way smaller (9.3%). - 233.
-Teachers' Perceptions about Behavioural Difference Between Working and Non-Working Students: Regarding the perceived differences between students who work and those who just study, 50% thought they behave differently in class, and 30% thought there were differences in academic performances.
-Another 10% were for a difference in relationship with their school mates, and 5% thought work affected student's relationship with their teachers and administration
+- 227. Reasons for Children's Drop Out: When asked what were the most common reason's children's drop-out, a striking proportion of 61.5 percent thought the principal reason was that teachers physically punish students while 23.1 percent and 15.4 percent thought that the teachers ignore students and teachers is not affectionate to students respectively. - 228.
+Behavioural Difference Between Working and Non-Working Students: Regarding the perceived differences between students who work and those who just study (38.9 percent) thought academic performance differs, 16.7 percent thought they behave differently in class .
+11.1 percent believe difference in behaviour in playground, while 5.6 percent each think adverse behaviour with school mates and teachers.

-Percentage Distribution of Teachers' Perception by Behavioural Differences Between Working and Non-Working Children
+Percentage Distribution of Teachers by Perception on Behavioural Differences between Working and Non-Working Children